 There are also liquid mixtures forming at a specific ratio a vapor phase with the same composition.
 These azeotropes and cannot be split further by distillation.
 If this has nevertheless to be done the process conditions have to be modified so that the composition in the vapor phase becomes different from the liquid phase.
-This can be realized by e.g. changing the operating pressure or adding another compound as realized e.g. for the QVF® nitric acid concentration process.
+This can be realized by e.g. changing the operating pressure or adding another compound.
+Adding a compound with a low volatility reducing the vapour pressure of one the mixture components lead to a so called extractive distillation as realized e.g. for the QVF® nitric acid and QVF® hydrochloric acid concentration processes.

 Another situation occurs if the liquid phase consists of non-miscible liquid components.
 In that case the vapor pressure of the liquid components are not reduced by each other and the vapor pressure of each liquid phase add up so that the higher boiling component becomes also volatile leading to a e.g.hydro-distillation.

 The Basic Process Steps